 - Working with papier mâché pulp

-- Building three-dimensionally
+- Building three-dimensional forms

-- Painting on a three-dimensional form
+- Painting on a three-dimensional surface

 - Working with color and design